What's New

 Vistaprint for almost-free business cards: design, proof, pay online.
 Another resource would be Overnight Prints

-Stickerz.
-Easy-to-order, easy-to-use, easy-to-pay-for vinyl lettering (as you know from reading the Manual, a MUST for your shop windows)
+Easy-to-order, easy-to-use, easy-to-pay-for vinyl lettering (as you know from reading the Manual, a MUST for your shop windows) at Stickerz

 DesignOutpost is a site where you post a "prize" for designing a logo, then view/ discuss participating artists' work: Recommended by Adele Meyer of NARTS